oracle/okafka/README.md

 end;
 ```

-> NOTE: A Topic can also be created using OKAFKA Administration methods.
+> Note: A Topic can also be created using OKAFKA Administration methods.
 Or, through the Producer interface which creates a new topic if it was not previously created.

 #### Connection configuration